apache/camel/examples/camel-example-netty-http/README.md

 ### Run

-This example requires running in Apache Karaf / ServiceMix.
+This example runs in Apache Karaf / ServiceMix.
 To install Apache Camel in Karaf you type in the shell:

 ```sh
 karaf@root()> repo-add camel 2.17.0
 karaf@root()> feature:install camel
 ```

-First you need to install the following features in Karaf/ServiceMix with:
+Then you need to install the following features in Karaf/ServiceMix:

 ```sh
 karaf@root()> features:install camel-netty-http